julienduroure/gltf2-blender-importer/README.md

+# Important note
+This addon code is now merge into [official glTF 2.0 Blender IO addon from KhronosGroup][6].
+Please use this official addon for your projects.
+My repo is no more updated with new features / bug fixing / performance updates.

 # glTF2 blender importer

 This blender addon is in an early development stage.
 It requires blender version 2.79 or higher.